Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 (CNN) — The war with Iran continues to cause aviation chaos in the Middle East and beyond as some of the world’s busiest airports attempt to manage the fallout of airspace closures, with only a limited number of flights now departing the region.

+“We have identified and continue to identify charter flights, military flight options and expanded commercial flight options, meaning working with the airlines to send bigger airplanes with more seats,” Rubio said, speaking to news outlets on Capitol Hill.

+Rubio said that in “a couple instances” planes were on their way to the region before the airspace was closed and they had to turn around.

-The US is warning its citizens to leave the region now “using available commercial travel,” but a wide corridor of airspace over the Middle East remained closed on Tuesday as countries neighboring Iran restricted flights in and out of the region.
+A wide corridor of airspace over the Middle East remained closed on Wednesday morning as countries neighboring Iran restricted flights in and out of the region.

 Some flights have left airports in US-friendly Persian Gulf states, including United Arab Emirates cities Dubai and Abu Dhabi, but the situation remains fluid and travelers are being urged to monitor government alert systems and check with their airlines.

-Fresh strikes by Iran on Saudi Arabia late Monday have added to a complicated picture emerging for travelers stranded in the region.
+Continued strikes have added to a complicated picture emerging for travelers stranded in the region.

 Here’s what travelers need to know.